maxmcd/bramble/readme.md

 - **Dependencies**: Dependencies are stored in repositories.
 You might reference them with `load("github.com/maxmcd/bramble")` in a build file or `bramble build bitbucket.org/maxm/foo:foo` from the command line.
 Dependencies are project specific.
 - **Content-Addressible Store**: Build outputs and build inputs are stored in directories that are named with the hash of their contents.
 - **Store Content Relocation**: Build outputs naturally contain references to other build outputs.
 These locations are usually specific to the system that originally built the software.
 Build references are rewritten so that outputs can be shared with different systems.
 These values are also replaced with a known default when hashing so that there is consistency between different build environments when possible.
-- **Remote Build**: Support for various remote build options, build clusters, and potentially more exotic things like P2P build cache sharing, bittorrent support, etc..
+- **Remote Build**: Future support for various remote build options, build clusters, and potentially more exotic things like P2P build cache sharing, bittorrent support, etc..
 - **Starlark**: The configuration language [starlark](https://github.com/google/starlark-go) is used to define builds.
-- **Diverse Build Environment Support**: First class support for all major operating systems and potentially even support for the browser, webassembly, FAAS, and others.
+- **Diverse Build Environment Support**: Will have first class support for all major operating systems and potentially even support for the browser, webassembly, FAAS, and others.
 (Bramble is Linux-only at the moment).

 ## Project Status